reykjavikcity/hanna-server-styles/README.md

 The contents of those folders should generally never change — Only new (semantically-versioned) folders should be added.

-The only exception to this immutability rule are any obviously named testing/dev folders, like `public/css/dev-v1/` or such.
+The only exception to this immutability rule are any folders with an obvious testing/dev name prefix, like `public/css/dev-v1/` or such.

 **NOTE:** The development [CSS build tasks](#updating-the-css-and-assets) will build into a transient folder called `public/css/dev/`.
 This folder is for